Biology

 They carry out most of the photosynthetic activity

 Since most of Earth's photosynthetic activity occurs in water, algae and cyanobacteria are known to produce much more oxygen than land plants.
 Cyanobacteria generate a good percentage of Earth's molecular oxygen and also help enormously to reduce carbon dioxide levels in the environment.
+This process is crucial in mitigating the effects of climate change by acting as a natural carbon sink.

 They are the first autotrophic organisms

 Cyanobacteria were the first autotrophic organisms.
 In Prehistory, they gradually flooded the Earth's atmosphere with oxygen produced through photosynthesis.
 This change in the composition of the atmosphere allowed the formation of the ozone layer (which protects us from harmful ultraviolet radiation from the Sun) and the emergence and diversification of new organisms capable of surviving out of water, i.e. aerobic beings.
+The evolution of cyanobacteria drastically altered the biosphere, leading to the proliferation of diverse life forms.

 Autotrophic organisms originated from cyanobacteria.
 From the endosymbiosis between the plastics of cyanobacteria and primitive eukaryotic cells arise the plant cells and algae that we know today.